http4k/www/src/website/content/news/ai_without_tests_is_just_expensive_random_number_generation/index.md

 The numbers (and our users!) told the story: our AI modules became the fastest-growing part of http4k-connect.
 So we made a decision.
 AI deserves its own ecosystem.

-## Why http4k AI Exists
+## Why http4k AI?

-As is (sadly) normal on the JVM, AI frameworks are heavyweight, opinionated monsters that hide HTTP details and make testing and observability a nightmare.
+As is (sadly) normal, JVM AI frameworks are mostly heavyweight, opinionated monsters that hide HTTP details and make testing and observability a nightmare.
 They force you into vendor lock-in patterns or require real API calls during development – burning tokens and creating unpredictable tests.

 We're building the opposite: lightweight, functional, testable AI tooling that treats AI providers as what they are – HTTP APIs with predictable contracts.